ogdmerlin/Socks_Shop/README.md

 - ELK Stack: The ELK Stack is a collection of three open-source products — Elasticsearch, Logstash, and Kibana — all developed, managed, and maintained by Elastic.
 The ELK Stack is used to collect, search, analyze, and visualize log data in real time.

-- Ansible: Ansible is an open-source automation tool that automates software provisioning, configuration management, and application deployment.

 - Let's Encrypt: Let's Encrypt is a free, automated, and open certificate authority brought to you by the nonprofit Internet Security Research Group (ISRG).

 - Docker: Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

 - Socks Shop Application: The Socks Shop application is a popular microservices-based e-commerce platform that is used as a reference application for demonstrating modern cloud-native technologies.

-## **Project Overview:**

-The Socks Shop application is a popular microservices-based e-commerce platform that is used as a reference application for demonstrating modern cloud-native technologies.
-The application is composed of multiple microservices, each of which is responsible for a specific function, such as product catalog, shopping cart, and user authentication.
-The application is designed to be highly scalable, resilient, and fault-tolerant, making it an ideal candidate for deployment on Kubernetes.

-The project will involve deploying the Socks Shop application on a Kubernetes cluster using an Infrastructure as Code (IaC) approach.
-This will include provisioning the necessary infrastructure resources on AWS, setting up a deployment pipeline, monitoring the performance and health of the application, and securing the infrastructure.

-The project will be implemented using Terraform for infrastructure provisioning, GitHub Actions for the deployment pipeline, Kubernetes for container orchestration, Helm for package management, Prometheus for monitoring, ELK Stack for logging, and Ansible for security.

 ## **Project Objectives:**